jlevy/kash/README.md

 - `logs` to see full logs (typically more detailed than what you see in the console).

-- `history` to see recent commands you've run.
+- `history` to see recent commands you’ve run.

 - `import_item` to add a resource such as a URL or a file to your local workspace.